By submitting this form, you are agreeing to the Terms of Use and Privacy Policy.

 Traditional industrial facilities are slowly evolving into smart, connected, and highly efficient automated facilities by integrating Industry 4.0 with automation systems.
 Industry 4.0 is capable of converting an industrial facility into an autonomous plant.

 It combines computers and industrial automation solutions with the help of robotics to form a single automated unit.
-The network of connected devices creates a smart architecture capable of taking decentralized decisions.
+The network of connected devices creates a smart architecture capable of making decentralized decisions.
 The growth of Industry 4.0 is changing the functioning of warehouses.
 Industry 4.0 also aims to create an operational environment wherein humans and robots can work together efficiently.

 The retail industry’s growth is primarily driven by the increasing demand from e-commerce, primarily for automated warehouse solutions.

-According to the e-commerce Europe report, the region’s online-sales increased by 13% in 2019, and total sales were valued at EUR 621 billion, and the concentration of the market is expected to be focused in Western Europe, a majority of the turnover from the B2C platform is from the region (66%).
+According to the e-commerce Europe report, the region’s online sales increased by 13% in 2019, and total sales were valued at EUR 621 billion, and the concentration of the market is expected to be focused in Western Europe, a majority of the turnover from the B2C platform is from the region (66%).
 Owing to such developments, vendors in the market are increasingly adopting automation.

-A strategic agreement between BlueBotics SA and Prologue Automation GmbH was announced last week in order to promote the use of automated guided vehicles, or AGVs, throughout the German manufacturing and logistics sectors.
+A strategic agreement between Blue Biotics SA and Prologue Automation GmbH was announced last week to promote the use of automated guided vehicles or AGVs, throughout the German manufacturing and logistics sectors.

-With more than 20 years of experience in the field, BlueBotics offers its Autonomous Navigation Technology (ANT) and knowledgeable assistance to customers so they may commercialise their AGVs, automated forklifts, or mobile robots.
+With more than 20 years of experience in the field, Blue Biotics offers its Autonomous Navigation Technology (ANT) and knowledgeable assistance to customers so they may commercialize their AGVs, automated forklifts, or mobile robots.

 Tow vehicles, also known as tuggers, pull non-powered carts carrying huge loads.
 This is the most productive type of AGV used for towing and tugging as it can move more load with multiple trailers than a single fork truck.

-The growth of the laser-guided AGVs market can be attributed to their flexibility, scalability, and accuracy of the laser guidance technology.
+The growth of the laser-guided AGVs market can be attributed to the flexibility, scalability, and accuracy of the laser guidance technology.
 It also improves safety, increases throughput, and minimizes downtime.
 Laser guidance is the most flexible system for vehicle movement and offers accurate navigation.
 It allows the vehicles to operate in a warehouse without the need for invasive barriers.

 APAC is likely to be the fastest-growing region in the AGV market.
 China and Japan are the countries driving the growth of the AGV market in APAC.
 The rapid growth of automotive, e-commerce, food & beverages, and healthcare industries in emerging economies, such as China, India, and South Korea, has contributed to the growth of the AGV market in APAC.